K&H.p82.#6 TOK.p12.r3.c3 JM.p125.#5 25EMC.pdfp35.#4.2 = K&L.p28.#1.3

 o B. Knot: a loop at one end, (two) tassels on the other, with a knot in the middle.

-o C. Bird head: often with a LEM in the middle of the top of the head and a tendril leaving the right of the mouth, going downwards then to the right.
+o C. Deity head: often with a LEM in the middle of the top of the head, a large square eye, and a tendril leaving the right of the mouth, going downwards then to the right.

-o E. Boulder: WINIK-like, but subject to a very wide degree of variation.
+o E. WINIK-like, but subject to a very wide degree of variation.

 § Distinctive characteristic: triangular element with left and right sides slightly curved inwards, tip pointing upwards, at the centre of the bottom.
-This can help to distinguish it from WINIK, which generally has a “YAX-outline” element there.
+This can help to distinguish it from WINIK, which generally has a “YAX-outline” element at that spot.

 § 25EMC.pdfp35.#4.5 does not have this element and has instead the “YAX-outline” – perhaps a mistake, as this is normally WINIK, or the diagnostic separating them is not as strict as it could be.